A very simple way to accomplish a very important taskRead more

-The Beatles vs. Elvis.
-Star Wars vs. Star Trek.
-Term vs. Whole.
-When it comes to shopping for life insurance the decision on whether to get a term or permanent policy is the end-all debate.
+So what is life insurance and what is the best policy for you?
+When it comes to shopping for life insurance the decision on whether to get a term or whole life policy is the end-all debate.

 Term life insurance advocates say it’s the better option because of its affordable pricing and ample coverage.
-Others insist permanent life insurance is the way to go because it offers lifetime coverage and a cash value component.
+Others insist permanent life insurance is the way to go because it offers lifetime coverage and many policies offer the potential to accumulate cash value.

 The fact is there are pros and cons to both types of life insurance.
-When choosing the right coverage for you and your family, it’s important to consider how much of your budget you’re willing to allocate to life insurance coverage and how long you need this type of financial protection.
+When choosing the right life insurance company and coverage for you and your family, it’s important to consider how much of your budget you’re willing to allocate to life insurance coverage and how long you need this type of financial protection.

+So, is term life insurance worth it?
 There’s a reason many experts recommend purchasing term life insurance.
 It’s one of the simplest and most affordable types of coverage.
-Term life insurance is characterized by its set term lengths of coverage – typically 10, 15, 20 or 30 years.
-If you were to die within the term length, your beneficiaries are paid an income tax-free death benefit equal to the policy amount you purchase.
+Term life insurance is characterized by its set term lengths of coverage — typically 10, 15, 20 or 30 years.
+If you were to pass away within the term insurance length, your beneficiaries are paid an income tax-free guaranteed death benefit equal to the policy amount you purchase.

-The right term length for you might be until your kids are financially independent, your mortgage or student loans are paid off, or you’ve accumulated enough wealth to cover debts or final expenses.
-(And, choosing the right term length is very simple with an online term life insurance calculator.)
+The right life insurance term length for you might be until your kids are financially independent, your mortgage or student loans are paid off, or you’ve accumulated enough wealth to cover debts or final expenses.
+(And, choosing the right term length can be simple with an online term life insurance calculator.)

-Once the term length is up, coverage ends or you have the option to extend it further, but the premium price will be significantly higher since you’ll be older and likely less healthy.
+Once the term length is up, coverage ends or you may have the option to extend it further, but the premium payment will be higher since you’ll be older and likely less healthy.

-Term life insurance allows buyers to get higher amounts of coverage for a significantly lower cost compared to other life insurance policy options like whole, universal or even burial policies.
+Term life insurance allows buyers to get higher amounts of coverage for a lower cost compared to other life insurance policy options like whole life, universal life insurance or even burial policies.